Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

   not be used and there is currently insufficient data to produce a trustworthy model in this area.
 - **Limited data for hillside streams**: The hillside streams are a major source of water to the Hawea aquifer systems, but we only have observations from two gauging sites for a limited period of time.
-We estimated the inflows from a a correlation with the Lindis River; however both of the gauged streams are of similar size so the correlation may not hold for the smaller hillside streams.
+We estimated the inflows from a a correlation with the Lindis River; however, both of the gauged streams are of similar size so the correlation may not hold for the smaller hillside streams.
 - **Piezometric survey date**: the only piezometric survey conducted for the Hawea aquifer system was conducted in Sept of 2011.
 This survey was conducted outside our optimisation period (we did not have adequate abstraction information